 Whether sufficient stocks were on hand to meet demand can best be gauged by the average weekly stock-to-shipment ratios.
-This measure provides an indication of how terminal stock levels related to the volume of grain loaded onto ships during the course of any particular week.27
+This measure provides an indication of how terminal stock levels related to the volume of grain loaded onto ships during the course of any particular week.33

 For Vancouver, the average ratio on most grains stood comfortably above a value of 2.0.
 The chief exception to this proved to be canola, with an average ratio of 0.5.
-Even in the face of increased throughputs, many of the port's ratios showed significant year-over-year increases, suggesting a build-up in inventories.
-These ranged from an 11.0% increase for wheat to a 55.9% increase for barley.
-However, these values appear to have been heavily influenced by an unusually sharp rise in the lower-graded, rather than the higher-graded, stocks.
-More modest gains were reported at Prince Rupert, with the ratio for wheat increasing by just 0.9%, remaining effectively unchanged at 2.0.
+Many of the port's primary ratios showed significant year-over-year increases, suggesting that inventories were building in the face of a reduction in shipments.
+These ranged from a 20.5% increase for wheat to a 53.4% increase for durum.
+However, these values appear to have been heavily influenced by an unusually sharp rise in the lowergraded, rather than the higher-graded, stocks.
+A comparable gain was reported at Prince Rupert, with the ratio for wheat increasing by 20.4%, to 2.6 from 2.2.
 [Table 5C-4]

 The ratios posted by Thunder Bay all stood well above the 1.0 threshold, with many showing marked increases.
-The most substantive of these was a 137.4% gain in the ratio for canola.
-Nevertheless, the most influential appeared to have been wheat, which saw its ratio rise by a much lesser 16.4%, to 8.0 from 6.8 a year earlier.
+The most substantive of these was a 96.1% gain in the ratio for canola.
+Nevertheless, the most influential appeared to have been wheat, which saw its ratio rise by a much lesser 19.8%, to 7.7 from 6.5 a year earlier.
 At Churchill, the ratio for wheat declined by 41.9%, to 1.3 from 2.3, largely as a result of a sharp upturn in throughput.

-On the whole, these measures suggest that terminal stocks were largely adequate to meet the prevailing demand, although they also continued to point to periodic stock shortages.
+Nominally, these measures suggest that terminal stocks were sufficient to meet the prevailing demand, although they also continued to point to periodic stock shortages.
 While grade-based stock-to-shipment ratios show a greater degree of variability, they also point to tighter inventories along with the suggestion of more significant shortages, particularly at the west coast ports.
 [Table 5C-5]